CONGREGATIONAL HISTORIES

 Why is VADOSFA so important to Hungarian Lutherans?

-• In order to assess the importance and probable accuracy of historical information, it can be important to identify who wrote the information and when.
-Click to See Note.
+- In order to assess the importance and probable accuracy of historical information, it can be important to identify who wrote the information and when.

-• Sometimes there is also information about the history of the congregation, beyond information about the clergymen.
+- Sometimes there is also information about the history of the congregation, beyond information about the clergymen.
 This would most often refer to construction of a new church edifice or other major changes in the congregational facilities.
 Less frequently this is also information about issues in the congregational life or about satellite congregations.
 In this Vadosfa record we see examples of all of these.
-Click to See Note.

-• These Vadosfa registers are a treasure-trove of other information of potential historical importance -- beyond the short historical note seen here.
+- These Vadosfa registers are a treasure-trove of other information of potential historical importance -- beyond the short historical note seen here.
 But, understand that Vadosfa was not a typical Lutheran congregation and one might expect more historical information to be found here.
 Yet, important information may crop-up in any church's registers, so keep an eye out for history hiding between baptisms or burials.
-Click to See Note.